 Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
-The policy of recognition and measurement of impairment losses is in accordance with Note 3(I)(i) to the financial statements.
+The policy of recognition and measurement of impairment losses is in accordance with Note 3(I)(i) to the financial statements on impairment of non-financial assets.